man90es/Genshin-Party-Builder/README.md

 - [x] ~~Rewrite the logic of the automatic suggestion algorithm to take in account roles, elemental reactions, weapon types, etc.~~
 - [x] ~~Create a tier list page~~
 - [x] ~~Display insights about the team~~
-- [ ] Provide an easy way to report algorithm balancing issues
-- [ ] Add team configuration options
+- [ ] Add configuration options
-- [ ] Improve UI and release it as a Vue.js UI library
+- [ ] Improve UI and release a UI library
-- [ ] Make the app a PWA

 ## Contributing
 All pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.